sfraney/recipe-book/content/recipes/three-doughs-to-know.md

 ### **Instructions**

 1. Combine all ingredients in a stand mixer or food processor.
-2. Mix until a smooth dough forms (food processor is faster for gluten development).
+1. Mix until a smooth dough forms (food processor is faster for gluten development).
-3. Let the dough rest for at least one day in the refrigerator for optimal results.
+1. Turn dough out onto lightly floured surface and divide into four even balls.
+1. Place each in a covered quart-sized deli container or in a zipper-lock freezer bag.
+1. Place in refrigerator and allow to rise at least 1 day and up to 5.
-4. Bring the dough to room temperature before shaping.
+1. Bring the dough to room temperature before shaping.
-5. Roll out into a thin crust, slightly thicker than Neapolitan-style.
+1. Roll out into a thin crust, slightly thicker than Neapolitan-style.
-6. Bake at around 500°F for 12–15 minutes until golden brown with slight spotting.
+1. Bake at around 500°F for 12–15 minutes until golden brown with slight spotting.

 ---